joepreludian/docker-django/README.md

 1. Build a makefile task to attach nodejs container running _bower install_ on static folder.
 2. Build a command to bootstrap a new django project configuring project vars and Dockerfile automatically.
+3. Setup nginx to handle 40x and 50x effectively;